kazuhiro4949/EditDistance/README.md

 dataSource = nextDataSource
 tableView.diff.reload(to: container)
 ```

+All you need is to make the updated array.

 You don't have to manage how to update incrementally.
 That enables to pileline the process.